Anthony Rizzo Player Props: Yankees vs. Orioles

-On Saturday, Anthony Rizzo (on the back of going 1-for-5) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 7:05 PM ET.
+After going 0-for-3 in his most recent game, Anthony Rizzo and the New York Yankees take on the Baltimore Orioles (who will hand the ball to Tyler Wells) at 1:35 PM ET on Sunday.

-In his most recent game he had a one-hit showing (1-for-5) against the Orioles.
+In his previous game he had a hitless showing (0-for-3) against the Orioles.

 Anthony Rizzo Game Info & Props vs. the Orioles